mehmetsefabalik/fastify-template/README.md

 > Husky's pre-commit and pre-push hooks are used.
 So when you run `git commit`, it succeeds if `npm run lint` succeeds.
 When you run `git push origin <branch>` it succeeds if `npm run test` succeeds.

+## How to deploy

+You should
+- install dependencies with `npm i` command,
+- build with `npm run build` command,
+- delete node_modules and install only dependencies without dev dependencies with `sudo rm -rf node_modules && npm i --production` command (optional but if you do this, your docker image size will be much smaller),
+- build image with `docker build -t fastify-template .`
+- run your container with `docker run --publish 3002:3002 fastify-template`

+`GET http://localhost:3002/health` and see that server is running